 Toss those into a small saucepan along with 1/2 cup of water, 1/2 cup of sugar, 1 tsp vanilla, and the juice of 1/2 a lemon.

 Bring that up to a simmer, and stir frequently.
 This syrup develops the most beautiful color.

-Let this mixture reduce by half, and then add 1 tsp of corn starch slurry and let it thicken the syrup.
-You can skip this step if you like your to be a bit thinner, but I prefer a thick, spoonable syrup.
+Let this mixture reduce by half, and then add 1 tsp of cornstarch slurry (that’s just a teaspoon of cornstarch mixed with enough cold water to make it pourable) and let it thicken the syrup.
+You can skip this step if you like yours to be a bit thinner, but I prefer a thick, spoonable syrup.

 This was great poured over my buttermilk pancakes!
 I will include a recipe for a smaller batch than the Corner Diner Pancakes I have posted.
 The recipe is a bit awkward to half, so I reduced it MY way.
 It made for a slightly different pancake, which I quite liked!